skip main menu

 CSS Design

-To demonstrate the separation of style from content, here is the home page of this web site without its style sheet:
+To demonstrate the separation of style from content, here is the home page of this GIDI.biz web site without its style sheet:

 GIDI.biz: Styles OFF (same site)